-&lt;sup>1 In accordance with MAA RA 1020 - Aviation Duty Holders.
-All activity in support of aviation by ATC and DFRMO.
-Air Safety is the state of freedom from unacceptable risk of injury to persons, or damage, throughout the life cycle of military air systems.
-Its purview extends across all Defence Lines of Development and includes Airworthiness, Flight Safety, Policy, Regulation and the apportionment of Resources.
-It does not address survivability in a hostile environment\ - MAA 01 - MAA Regulatory Policy.
+In accordance with MAA RA 1020 - Aviation Duty Holders.
+All activity in support of aviation by ATC and DFR.
+All activity is support of aviation by ATC and DFR.
+Air Satery is the state of headom from unacceptable risk of injury to persons, or damage, throughout the life cycle of military air systems.
+Its purview extends across all Defence Lines of Development and Includes Anvorthiness, Fight Satety, Policy, Regulation and the appertionment of Resources.
+It does not address survivability in a hostile environment. • MAA 01 - MAA Regulatory Policy.